mgcooper/icemodel/README.md

 ## Input Data

-The minimal example inputs are in `demo/data/input`: the KAN-M 2016 15-minute forcing and MERRA-2 temperature-swap file under `input/met`, plus the two-stream tables under `input/spectral`.
-The MODIS example uses the column embedded in the primary forcing.
+The minimal example inputs are in `demo/data/input`: the KAN-M 2016 15-minute forcing and MERRA-2 [userdata](#user-data) file under `input/met`, plus the two-stream tables under `input/spectral`.
+The MODIS example uses the MODIS data column included in the demo forcing file to run the model with MODIS albedo rather than the KAN-M weather station albedo.

 The `spectral` directory contains values for the absorption coefficient of pure ice from Warren et al. 2008, in-situ absorption coefficients for glacier ice from Cooper et al. 2021, a downwelling solar spectrum for the Arctic atmosphere generated with `ATRAN` (Lord, 1991), and a library of mie-scattering coefficients as described in Cooper et al. 2021.

 ## User Data

-Custom workspaces may provide an `input/userdata` directory containing alternative model forcings that can be swapped into the standard forcing to test hypotheses about processes and model sensitivity.
+The model supports an `input/userdata` directory containing alternative model forcings that can be swapped into the standard forcing to test hypotheses about processes and model sensitivity.
 Unlike files in `input/met`, userdata files do not need to contain every model forcing.

 To swap a variable, set the `userdata` and `uservars` configuration parameters (see `demo/demo.m`).
-A source may be embedded in the primary forcing, as the demo MODIS column is, or supplied by a matching file in `input/met/<source>` or `input/userdata/<source>`.
+A "swappable" alternative forcing variable source can be included in the primary forcing file as an additional column, as the demo MODIS column is, or supplied by a matching file in `input/met/<source>` or `input/userdata/<source>`.

 ## Summary